nikhilqwer1/Savepulse-/SAVEPLUS.md

-one step for life,
+one step for safety,
-one step for safety.
+one step for life.
 SavePlus is the the saftey app which safe the life of person in trouble.